shubhamataghare/Player-Performance-and-Game-Dynamics-Analysis-Using-SQL/README.md

-# Title: Player Performance and Game Dynamics Analysis Using SQL
+# Player Performance and Game Dynamics Analysis Using SQL

 Project Description:
 This project focused on extracting key performance metrics for players, comparing player performance across different devices and difficulty levels, and identifying trends and patterns in player behavior.
 Using SQL, I gathered valuable insights to optimize the game experience.